hansonchar/public/trips/2026-HK-Vietnam.md

 - overpriced tourist restaurants (eat where locals eat)
 - booking tours thru hotel (book directly or thru online platforms)
 - buying from agressive street vendors

+## Currency convesion

+As a rough rule of thumb, 1 USD ≈ 26,000 VND.
+To quickly estimate an upper bound in USD for an amount given in VND, use the following heuristic:

+1. Ignore any decimal places.
+1. Divide the amount by 100,000, keeping only two decimal places.
+1. Multiply the result by 4.

+For example, for 260,000.55 VND: Ignore decimals → 260,000, Divide by 100,000 → 2.60, Multiply by 4 → 10.40 USD.
+This estimate slightly overstates the more accurate value of about 9.86 USD.